Turn off "Hide in Navigation". Then, consider:

 "Implied" routes

-That is a term that is often used in the road enthusiast community, as in "US 89 had an implied route through Yellowstone".
+That is a term that is often used in the road enthusiast community, as in "US 89 has an implied route through Yellowstone".
 I have no objections to that term, as long as we can agree on exactly what is "implied".
 Since there were (and are) US routes with the same number on opposite sides of the Park, it is obvious there was an implication that drivers on one of those US highways could pass through Yellowstone and then resume travel on that same route.
 However, no specific route through the Park has ever been implied.
 For example: is US 89 traffic supposed to use the west Grand Loop or the east Grand Loop?
-That is a question that cannot be answered, because either option would work, as would a hybrid option using some combination of both sides.
+That is a question that cannot be answered, because either option would work (as would any hybrid option using some combination of both sides).
 So it is up to each individual driver, and NPS has never made any attempt to influence that decision by defining the route of US 89 through Yellowstone.

 US 20